awsdocs/aws-doc-sdk-examples/javascriptv3/README.md

 **Note**: Running the tests might result in charges to your AWS account.

-Tests can be run for every service in this repository, or for a specific service.
-Tests are either unit tests or integration tests.
-You may choose to run only unit tests, only integration tests, or both.
+You can run tests for a specific service, or for every service in this repository.
+Choose whether to run unit tests, integration tests, or both.

-- To run both types of tests for all services, run the following from this directory:
+- To run both unit and integration tests for all services, run the following from this directory:

   `npm test` or `npm test -- @unit @integration`

-- To run only unit tests, provided the `@unit` tag as an argument:
+- To run only unit tests, provide the `@unit` tag as an argument:

   `npm test -- @unit`

-- To run only integration tests, provided the `@integration` tag as an argument:
+- To run only integration tests, provide the `@integration` tag as an argument:

   `npm test -- @integration`